 5 Matching Questions

-- b What is the name of the sac that covers the heart?
+- c What is the name of the sac that covers the heart?

 5 Multiple Choice Questions

-- Blood vessels that bring blood from the lungs into the left atrium.
+- Vessels that bring blood from the lungs into the left atrium.

 5 True/False Questions